 The maximum horizon for making schedules.
 API users are not able to request longer schedules.
-Set to None to forgo this limitation.
+Can be set to a specific datetime.timedelta or to an integer number of planning steps, where the duration of a planning step is equal to the resolution of the applicable power sensor.
+Set to None to forgo this limitation altoghether.